- What is it?

 Robotic-assisted laparoscopic hysterectomy, in which a robotic system assists in removal of the uterus in a laparoscopic hysterectomy.
 It may be helpful with some patients because of the flexibility it allows, but it also adds to the time and cost of the procedure.

 A hysteroscopic myomectomy is performed through the vagina and requires no incision.
-It is appropriate only for women whose fibroids are in the endometrial canal.
+It is appropriate only for women whose fibroids are in the endometrial cavity.
 With this procedure, fibroids are removed using an instrument called a hysteroscopic resectoscope, which is passed through the vagina into the uterine cavity.
 A wire loop carrying electrical current is then used to shave off the fibroid.

 Fibroids can't be prevented.
 If you are experiencing symptoms, such as heavy bleeding and pelvic pressure, contact your health care professional for an evaluation.
 If you have a family history of fibroids or have been treated for them in the past, you may want to be examined more frequently or investigate the various management strategies available to treat fibroids.